osamuaoki/interception-dual-function-keys/README.md

 ### Tap

-Press and release within TAP\_MILLIS (default 200ms) for ESC.
+Press and release LS within TAP\_MILLIS (default 200ms) for BS.
 Until the tap is complete, we get LS.

 ```
                 <---------200ms--------->     <---------200ms--------->